 Now, if you’re looking at the words “Chicken Shawarma” right now and feeling unsure, don’t be.
 Chicken Shawarma is a Middle Eastern dish that might sound unfamiliar, but the at-home preparation couldn’t be easier.
-Chicken breasts are marinated in everyday spices including turmeric, allspice, paprika, cumin, and a pinch of cinnamon, plus lemon juice and a few garlic cloves, then baked and chopped.
+Chicken breasts are marinated in everyday spices plus lemon and fresh garlic, then baked and chopped.
 Couldn’t be simpler, plus the flavors will bring a new taste experience to your kitchen.

-We then take things a step further by topping homemade french fries with the chopped Chicken Shawarma then adding lots of fresh Mediterranean Salsa and a drizzle or 500 of homemade garlic sauce.
+We then take things a step further by topping homemade french fries with the chopped Chicken Shawarma then adding lots of fresh Mediterranean Salsa and a drizzle (read: POUR) of homemade garlic sauce.
 This is a french fry platter that’s going to leave you feeling light and satisfied instead of greasy and weighed down.
 I LOVE this flavor combination!

 Start by marinating the chicken, which you can do 1 hour or up to 12 hours before cooking.
-The ingredient list might look a little long, but I already had all these spices on hand, and I bet you have the majority too!
-To a large Ziplock baggie add the juice of 1/2 lemon, 2 Tablespoons extra virgin olive oil, 3 smashed cloves garlic, 1 teaspoon each cumin and paprika, 1/2 teaspoon each dried turmeric and allspice, plus pinches of cinnamon and cayenne pepper, and salt to taste.
+To a large Ziplock baggie add fresh lemon juice, extra virgin olive oil, garlic cloves, cumin, paprika, turmeric, allspice, plus cinnamon, cayenne pepper, and salt to taste.

-Next slice 1lb chicken breasts, about 2 large chicken breasts, into 5-6 pieces each, add to the Ziplock bag, then squish to evenly coat and stash in the refrigerator.
+Next slice chicken breasts into 5-6 pieces each then add to a Ziplock bag and squish to evenly coat.

-When it’s time to eat, spread the chicken out on a foil-lined, nonstick-sprayed baking sheet then bake for 12-15 minutes at 400 degrees, flipping halfway through.
-Once the chicken is cool enough to handle, cut it into thin slices then wrap in foil to keep warm.
+Spread the chicken out on a foil-lined, nonstick-sprayed baking sheet then bake for 12-15 minutes at 400 degrees, flipping halfway through.
+Once the chicken is cool enough to handle, cut into thin slices then wrap in foil to keep warm.
 Chicken Shawarma = done!
 Told you it was easy!

-While the chicken is baking, cut 1-1/2lbs Russet potatoes (about 2 large potatoes,) into fry shapes, then spread onto another foil-lined, nonstick-sprayed baking sheet.
-Drizzle with 2 Tablespoons extra virgin olive oil and a generous amount of salt and pepper then toss with your fingertips to evenly coat.
+While the chicken is baking, cut Russet potatoes into fries then spread onto another foil-lined, nonstick-sprayed baking sheet.
+Drizzle with extra virgin olive oil and a generous amount of salt and pepper then toss with your fingertips to evenly coat.
 Turn the heat up to 425 then roast the potatoes for 25-30 minutes, stirring halfway through.

 While the potatoes are crisping, make the two Chicken Shawarma Fry toppers aka total scene stealers.
 Fresh Mediterranean Salsa starring chopped tomatoes, cucumbers, parsley, garlic, and lemon juice, and a four-ingredient garlic sauce that’s as easy as it is insanely delicious!